Nicarao people: History

-Although the Nicarao displaced rival tribes through warfare, they also developed trade relations with smaller tribes, maintaining hegemony over western Nicaragua through military superiority, cultural dominance, their large population, and commerce.
-Despite their tribal division, the armies of the Nicarao chiefdoms shared a warrior tradition and shared a pattern of standard military equipment.
+Although the Nicarao displaced rival peoples through warfare, they also developed trade relations with smaller peoples, maintaining hegemony over western Nicaragua through military superiority, cultural dominance, their large population, and commerce.
+Despite their lack of political unity, the armies of the Nicarao chiefdoms shared a warrior tradition and shared a pattern of standard military equipment.
 Nicarao warriors were equipped with long and thick padded cotton armor that extended down to their thighs and knees, protective headgear, medium to large shields, spears, atlatls, bow and arrows, clubs edged with stone blades, knives and daggers with obsidian blades, and macanas, a wooden sword edged with obsidian blades similar to the Aztec macuahuitl.
 Furthermore, Nicarao troops were rationed cacao, which could be added to water, a policy providing extra sustainability.
 Cacao water kept warriors vigilant, focused, and energetic due to its caffeine content, which gave them an advantage in battle.

 In addition, non-Nahua minorities lived and thrived within several Nahua chiefdoms alongside the Nahua majority, such as the Chibchan-speaking minorities in Kwawkapolkan and Kakawatan, and the Chibcha and Otomanguean-speaking minorities in Masatepek.
 The military forces of Kwawkapolkan and Kakawatan were also unifying entities under a somewhat diverse population of Nahuas and Chibchas.
 Military service provided social advancement and assimilation, which resulted in Chibchan troops serving alongside their Nahua counterparts in the chiefdoms armed forces to further integrate into Nahua society.
 The Nicarao cultivation of potatoes also suggests cultural diffusion from the Chibchans, as the latter introduced potatoes from South America.
 Furthermore, many Chibchan peoples across the Intermediate Area were heavily influenced by the Nicaraos, such as their adoption of the Nahua pantheon, and their ability to speak Nawat, which was documented by Conquistadores.
-This shows that despite their tribal division, and being surrounded by peoples of the Isthmo-Colombian Area, the Nicarao shared great cultural, economic, religious, and political influence across southern Mesoamerica and the Isthmo-Colombian regions.
+This shows that despite being divided into multiple polities and being surrounded by peoples of the Isthmo-Colombian Area, the Nicarao shared great cultural, economic, religious, and political influence across southern Mesoamerica and the Isthmo-Colombian regions.